static-frame/static-frame/doc/source/articles/ftyping.md

 >>> f2: sf.Frame[Any, Any, np.bool_, np.float64, np.int8, np.int8, np.str_, np.datetime64]
 ```

 While this accommodates diverse DataFrames, type-hinting wide DataFrames, such as those with hundreds of columns, would be unwieldy.
-Python 3.11 introduces a new syntax for providing variable ranges of types in ``TypeVarTuple`` generics: star expressions of ``tuple`` generic aliases.
+Python 3.11 introduces a new syntax to provide a variable range of types in ``TypeVarTuple`` generics: star expressions of ``tuple`` generic aliases.
 For example, to type-hint a ``Frame`` with a date index, string column labels, and any configuration of columnar types, we can star-unpack a ``tuple`` of zero or more ``All``:

 ```python
 from typing import Any